BEARUBC/gpm/README.md

 git submodule update

 # Install rust on your system by following these instructions: https://www.rust-lang.org/tools/install
-# You would need to install the nightly rust compiler -- run the following commands:
-rustup toolchain install nightly rustup default nightly

 # Finally, start GPM
 cd <REPOSITORY>